1) What is a flowchart? Why it is important?

-It is a decision making technique, also known as 80/20 rule.
+Pareto Analysis is a decision-making technique, also known as the 80/20 rule.
 It is used for quality control and defect resolution.
-It explains few factors that can be responsible for big problems.
+It explains a few factors that can be responsible for big problems.
 It is named as 80/20 rule, because as per this rule, 80 % effects in the system, arises from 20 % causes.

-Agile Manifesto is a guide for software developers about the development principles to ensure iterative solutions.
+Agile Manifesto is a guide for software developers about Agile development principles to ensure iterative solutions.

-It is Business Process Model and Notation.
+BPMN is the Business Process Model and Notation.
 It is a graphical representation of business processes.

-BPMN Gateway is a processing modeling component that is used to control flow of interaction, sequence of processes.
+BPMN Gateway is a processing modeling component that is used to control the flow of interaction, the sequence of processes.

 Yes, I have used Kano Analysis in one of my previous jobs.
 Kano Analysis is used to analyze a system in terms of its requirements to identify its impact on customers’ satisfaction.

-34) How many key areas are there in a Kano Analysis?
+34) What are the key areas in a Kano Analysis?

 The pair-Choice Technique is used to give priority to various items in a process.
 It is mainly used when distinctive stakeholders are involved in the project.
-This technique asks from the group to compare each item with the other and select the one having highest priority.
+This technique asks the group to compare each item with others and select the one having the highest priority.

 36) Do you have suggestions to make an effective use-case model?

-37) How many types of actor can be there in a Use-Case?
+37) How many types of an actor can be depicted in a use-case?

-There are primary and secondary actors.
-Primary actors start the process and secondary actors assist them.
-Moreover, actors can be of four types such as Human, System, Hardware and Timer.
+Two types of actors can be depicted in a use-case, viz. primary and secondary actors.
+Primary actors start the process, and secondary actors assist them.
+Moreover, actors can be of four types such as Human, System, Hardware, and Timer.